 - Apply to Gulf Coast State College.
 General admission to the college must be granted prior to applying to the Physical Therapist Assistant program.
-General admission to Gulf Coast State College does not imply acceptance into the Physical Therapist Assistant program. - Official high school transcript or GED and official college transcripts from each college or university attended must be sent to Enrollment Services and evaluated by that office.
+General admission to Gulf Coast State College does not imply acceptance into the Physical Therapist Assistant program.
+This is a limited access program. - Official high school transcript or GED and official college transcripts from each college or university attended must be sent to Enrollment Services and evaluated by that office.
 A minimum GPA of 2.5 is required.
-Preference is given to those students with a science background and a GPA of 2.8 or better. - C. Demonstration of Math/Algebra, English and Reading Competency via current (within 2 years) CPT/PERT scores or ACT/SAT equivalent.
-Approved college-level courses in Math/Algebra, English, and Reading may also satisfy competency requirements as listed in the application packet. - D. Apply to the Physical Therapist Assistant program by the spring deadline as published in the Physical Therapist Assistant program application packet.
+Preference is given to those students with a science background. - C. Demonstration of Math/Algebra, English and Reading Competency via current (within 2 years) CPT/PERT scores or ACT/SAT equivalent.
+Approved college-level courses in Math/Algebra, English, and Reading may also satisfy competency requirements as listed in the application packet. - Apply to the Physical Therapist Assistant program by the spring deadline as published in the Physical Therapist Assistant program application packet.
 One class per year will be admitted the following fall semester.
 Students not admitted for the year in which they applied must reapply if they wish to be considered for entry in a subsequent year.
 There is no waiting list.
-The Physical Therapist Assistant program application should include: - 1.
-Physical Therapist Assistant Program Application - Technical Standards Form - Additional documentation if applicable (as specified in the Application Packet, e.g. work/observation form)
+The Physical Therapist Assistant program application should include: